 The exhibition also features an immersive audio work, Listening to Voices, produced by sound artist Pedro Rebelo in collaboration with individuals who hear voices.
 Stemming from a research project between the Sonic Arts Research Centre at Queen's University Belfast, University of the West of Scotland, University of Edinburgh, University of Dundee and Hearing Voices Networks in Belfast, Ireland and Scotland, the work subverts and disrupts traditional ways of thinking about voice-hearing.

 Working in close partnership with other organisations, service providers and users, The Fragmented Mind presents a safe and open arena for discussion, creativity and community-forming through a series of ongoing programmed activity.
 The gallery will become a hub for learning, engagement, training and support, with artworks and programmed activity providing a means to address the stigma of mental illness and discuss the challenges we all face in regards to our mental wellbeing.

-The public programming and civic forum element of this project is delivered in collaboration with Paula Larkin, Arts Development Officer at Arts and Disability Forum, and Hugh O'Donnell.
+The public programming and civic forum element of this project is delivered in collaboration with Paula Larkin, University of Atypical (formerly Arts & Disability Forum).

 This exhibition is programmed in conjunction with Lindsay Seers: Every Thought There Ever Was as part of a season of activity at the MAC focusing on mental health awareness.

 Image credit: Johann Garber, Untitled, 1990, Ink on paper (Image courtesy the Musgrave Kinley Outsider Art Collection, the Whitworth, The University of Manchester. ©Privatstiftung - Künstler aus Gugging)